 For this purpose, in dialog Units (Failures view), select option Use Advanced Settings.

-- In line Interval, select distribution type Exponential — then in the sub-dialog in field Beta, enter the MTBF value by seconds (example below: 68400).
+- In line Interval, select distribution type Exponential — then in the sub-dialog in field Beta, enter the MTBF value in seconds (example below: 68400).

-- Afterwards, in line Duration, select distribution type Exponential — now, in the sub-dialog in field Beta, enter the MTTR value by seconds (example below: 3600).
+- Afterwards, in line Duration, select distribution type Exponential — now, in the sub-dialog in field Beta, enter the MTTR value in seconds (example below: 3600).

-- For the failure durations, define an exponential distribution with parameter Beta = MTTR.
-Now, assign this exponential distribution to the unit’s FailureDuration property.
+- For Duration, apply an exponential distribution with parameter Beta=MTTR.
+Now, assign this exponential distribution to the unit as FailureDuration property.
+Please note that VisualBasic only allows Second (s) as a measure of unit for time.

-- For the failure interval, define an exponential distribution with parameter Beta = MTBF.
-Assign this exponential distribution to the unit’s FailureInterval property.
+- For Interval, define an exponential distribution with parameter Beta=MTBF.
+Assign this exponential distribution to the unit as FailureInterval property.
+Please note that VisualBasic only allows Second (s) as a measure of unit for time.

 Dim unitWithFailure As String